RileyMShea/channels_learning/README.md

 ##### Websockets: what is it?

 Websockets (`ws://`) is a newer internet protocol designed for real-time communication.
-It is extremely performant through use of persistent, open , bidirectional communication between the client-server.
+It is extremely performant by using persistent, open , bidirectional communication between the client-server.

 ##### What problem do websockets solve?

 Previous internet protocols were centered around HTTP (`http://`) and were never designed to accommodate real-time applications.
-Hacks like long long-polling http, and server side events(SSE) were either low performance(slow), high overhead(computationally expensive) or highly complex to implement(hard to develop, maintain, debug).
+Hacks like long long-polling http, and server side events(SSE) were plagued by low performance(slow), high overhead(computationally expensive) or high technical debt(hard to develop, maintain, debug).

 ##### Why would I not want to use websockets?
-TODO:
+If your app/component/api doesn't require realtime bi-directional communication then HTTP(Ideally HTTP2) is still probably your best choice.
+HTTP is very well supported across all programming languages and end-user clients.
+Websockets is still newer and may not be supported by legacy browers/clients and many languages outside javascript may have a hard time making use of it.

 System Requirements: